Interprofessional Global Health Course

 Overview

 The McGill Interprofessional Global Health Course (IPGHC) is a student-led initiative that was started in 2007 in an effort to address the paucity of global health content at the time in health professional students’ curricula at McGill University.
-Now, in its 17th year, the course aims to build on current curricula and engage participants in an interdisciplinary discussion of global health contexts.
+Entering its 18th year, the course aims to build on current curricula and engage participants in an interdisciplinary discussion of global health contexts.
 It is open to McGill students studying dentistry, medicine, nursing, physiotherapy, occupational therapy, social work, speech-language pathology, dietetics and human nutrition, psychology, and students from other academic backgrounds with a strong interest in global health.
 The course is a 10-week lecture series that meets on Tuesday evenings from 6:00 pm to 8:00 pm.
 The format for each lecture will include a 1-hour lecture and 1-hour of student-led activities.
 The course will incorporate online and in-person lecture-based learning, case studies, speakers and panel discussions, small group activities, and audio-visual materials to meet the following course objectives:

 Objectives